Austio/learning/Ruby/99-bottles-of-oop/99-bottles.md

 4. What rule determines which verses should be sung next

 Dry Should save you money
-- Names are important in DRY, i.e. using generic beverage instead of beer (could change to kool-aid as beverage)
+- Names are important in DRY, name what they represent not what they do

-- Name over what they represent not what they do
+ - using generic beverage instead of beer (could change to kool-aid as beverage)

 Aim to reduce future cost - distressing to see good intentions fail so spectacularly
 - Problem is not bad intention, it’s insufficient patience

 ### 2 Test Driving Shameless Green
-Getting to green requickly in red/green/refactor is often at oddws with writing perfectly changable code
+Getting to green quickly in red/green/refactor is often at odds with writing perfectly changable code

 Don't fret on first test to write, just do it, ow you will slow yourself down unneededly Setup - Create env for test